What: An intergenerational ministry on Sunday Evenings in the Fall and Spring.

 Location: Fellowship Hall

-Childcare: Nursery provided at no cost/ Dinner Served at no cost
+Childcare: Nursery and Dinner provided at no cost

 What is Faithful Families?